About the Collection

 About Davis and the Photographs

 Davis served in the 6th MMAS [Medical Museum and Arts Service] unit during the Second World War.
 The Armed Forces Institute of Pathology/Army Medical Museum in Washington organized units of six personnel plus a commanding officer to furnish medical illustration services to the medical corps in various overseas operations.
 Starting in 1942 -- and gathering personnel with previous experience -- the units were assembled and given basic medical training plus workshops in medical photography and medical art before deployment.
-Altogether six such Medical Museum and Arts Service (MMAS) units were deployed, first to India to serve the India/Burma campaigns then to North Africa, England and the South Pacific.
+Altogether six such Museum and Medical Arts Service (MAMAS) units were deployed, first to India to serve the India/Burma campaigns then to North Africa, England and the South Pacific.

 The most significant work of these units was to illustrate the various Army training manuals regarding the use of the new drugs sulfanilimide and penicillin.